chartjs/Chart.js/docs/getting-started/integration.md

 Chart.register(...registerables);
 ```

-And finally there is an separate path to do just the above for you, in one line:
+And finally there is a separate path to do just the above for you, in one line:

 ```javascript
 import Chart from 'chart.js/auto';